lilydjwg/nvchecker/docs/usage.rst

   source = "git"

-This enables you to check tags of an arbitrary git repository, also useful for scenarios like a github project having too many tags.
+This enables you to check tags or branch commits of an arbitrary git repository, also useful for scenarios like a github project having too many tags.

 git
   URL of the Git repository.

+use_commit
+  Return a commit hash instead of tags.

+branch
+  When ``use_commit`` is true, return the commit on the specified branch instead of the default one.

-This source returns tags and supports :ref:`list options`.
+When this source returns tags (``use_commit`` is not true) it supports :ref:`list options`.

 Check container registry
 ~~~~~~~~~~~~~~~~~~~~~~~~